After three months of closed Preview testing, Typst is now available to everyone! We are also making the Typst compiler open source.

 Get started and help us spread the word

 If any of that made you curious, create a Typst account, check out the tutorial, and get writing!
-If you like what you saw there, please help us out by sharing Typst with your friends, collegues, and the wider science- and nerdosphere: Message friends your referral link, share the Product Hunt launch, discuss our open-sourcing on Hacker News, or go on your favorite subreddit!
+If you like what you saw there, please help us out by sharing Typst with your friends, colleagues, and the wider science- and nerdosphere: Message friends your referral link, share the Product Hunt launch, discuss our open-sourcing on Hacker News, or go on your favorite subreddit!
 Thanks to everyone who's helping us to bring scientific writing to the next level!